Zygo/bees/docs/event-counters.md

  * `crawl_push`: An extent item in the search results is suitable for scanning and deduplication.
  * `crawl_scan`: An extent item in the search results is submitted to `BeesContext::scan_forward` for scanning and deduplication.
  * `crawl_search`: A `TREE_SEARCH_V2` ioctl call was successful.
+ * `crawl_throttled`: Extent scan created too many work queue items and was prevented from creating any more.
+ * `crawl_tree_block`: Extent scan found and skipped a metadata tree block.
  * `crawl_unknown`: An extent item in the search results has an unrecognized type.
+ * `crawl_unthrottled`: Extent scan allowed to create work queue items again.

 dedup
 -----